SitePen/dgrid/doc/migrating/Usage-Comparison.md

 * `dojox/grid` operates with stores implementing the earlier `dojo/data` APIs;
   in order to use it with a store instance implementing the `dojo/store` APIs, the store must first be wrapped using the `dojo/data/ObjectStore` module.
-  On the other hand, dgrid communicates with `dojo/store` APIs out of the box.
+  On the other hand, dgrid communicates with dstore APIs out of the box.
-  (Conversely, however, if you *do* need to work with a `dojo/data` store, you would then have to pass it through the `dojo/store/DataStore` wrapper in order for dgrid to work with it.)
+  (Conversely, however, if you *do* need to work with a `dojo/data` store, you would then have to pass it through the `dojo/store/DataStore` and `dstore/legacy/StoreAdapter` wrappers in order for dgrid to work with it.)
 * Note that in the dgrid version of the example, the Selection and Keyboard modules are required and mixed into the constructor to be instantiated, in order to enable those pieces of functionality which are baked-in by default